shreklab/Duque-Lee-Kubli-Tufail2020/README.md

-# Ca_analysis_paper
+# Calcium imaging analysis

-Includes Jupyter notebook pipeline for analyzing calcium imaging after ultrasound stimulation
+Includes Jupyter notebook with pipeline for analyzing calcium imaging after ultrasound stimulation.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* spike detectation algorithm from Marcos Duarte, https://github.com/demotu/BMC